jwg4/decorating_and_overruling/00_introduction.md

 But let's review a little about how doctest works.
 In general the doctest pieces should look exactly like an interactive Python session.

-Code which is input starts with '>>>'
+Code which is to be run starts with '>>>'
 >>> import json

-Blocks are continued with lines that start with '...', and are otherwise indented normally:
+Blocks are continued with lines that start with '...', and are otherwise indented as usual:
 >>> def function(x):
 ...     return 'foo'